alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 # Intro to Dragon Data-Modules

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
+Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

-This initial release includes four data-modules, and the module of focus for this bounty is:
+The Alpha-Dragon includes four data-modules, and the module of focus for this bounty is:

 **4. Cluster Analysis**
-- The overview of a token's holder wallets that have transferred freely between themselves, instead of buying directly from an exchange.
-Our defintion of cluster includes three types of transfers between holder wallets:
+- This module will display an overview of all the holder wallets that have transferred the token freely between themselves, instead of buying it directly from an exchange.
+Our defintion of cluster at this stage includes three types of transfers between holder wallets: `A) SOL`, `B) The token of interest`, OR `C) SOL and/or the token of interest` (more details below under [**Cluster type**](#module-details)).
+The specific data to be retrieved includes total % held in active clusters, # of wallets per cluster, and more.
+You can learn more about clusters from this Bubblemaps [video](https://youtu.be/WGLXQgMNTAg?si=KG_t_7k7GCNvqfQ_).
+We understand that our definition is a smaller scope than theirs at the moment.
-  - A) SOL
-  - B) The token of interest
-  - C) SOL and/or the token of interest (more details [below](#module-details))
-- The specific data to be analyzed includes total percentage held in active clusters, number of wallets per cluster, and more.
-- You can learn more about clusters from this [video](https://youtu.be/WGLXQgMNTAg?si=KG_t_7k7GCNvqfQ_) from Bubblemaps.
-We understand that our defition is a smaller scope than theirs at the moment.

-Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

 ---

 ## Table of Contents